 Category Field Explanation Directory container information Directory container Enter the organization and organizational unit that will hold the SESM service, subscriber, and policy information.
-Use the following format: ou= orgUnit ,o= org For example, the installation program's default values are: ou=sesm,o=cisco The above defaults are the values used in the sample data file that comes with CDAT.
+Use the following format: ou=orgUnit,o=org For example, the installation program's default values are: ou=sesm,o=cisco The above defaults are the values used in the sample data file that comes with CDAT.
 Directory user ID Enter a user ID that has permissions to access and create objects in the organization and organizational unit named above.
 Use cn or uid as appropriate.
-For example: • For NDS, the container administrator is the same as the directory administrator you entered on the previous window: cn=admin,ou=sesm,o=cisco • For iPlanet, the container administrator is not the same as the directory administrator.
-You created this container administrator after iPlanet installation. uid=yourAdmin,ou=sesm,o=cisco Directory password Enter the password associated with the directory user ID.
-Naming attribute inetorgPerson Choose the component in distinguished name (dn) that allows access to the SESM container. • common name (cn)-NDS, for example, uses cn. • unique identifier (uid)-iPlanet, for example, uses uid for the SESM container.
-See the "iPlanet Installation and Configuration Requirements" section on page B-3 for more information.
+For example: • For NDS, the container administrator is the same as the directory administrator you entered on the previous window: cn=admin,ou=sesm,o=cisco • For Sun ONE (or iPlanet), the container administrator is not the same as the directory administrator.
+You created this container administrator after Sun ONE installation. uid=yourAdmin,ou=sesm,o=cisco Directory password Enter the password associated with the directory user ID.
+Naming attribute inetorgPerson Choose the component in distinguished name (dn) that allows access to the SESM container. • common name (cn)-NDS, for example, uses cn. • unique identifier (uid)-Sun ONE, for example, uses uid for the SESM container.
+See the "Sun ONE and iPlanet Installation and Configuration Requirements" section on page B-4 for more information.
 Note The SESM sample data uses cn.
-If you choose uid, you must edit the sample data before loading it into an iPlanet or other directory that uses uid.
-See the "Loading Sample Data" section on page 8-5.
+If you choose uid, you must edit the sample data before loading it into a Sun ONE or other directory that uses uid.
+See the "Loading Sample Data" section on page 8-4.